Using Device Templates

 • You can also view a list of devices to which the device template will be applied.

-2. The settings from the Bulk Device Configuration page will be applied to each selected device.
+7. The changed settings will be applied to the selected devices.

 Example Device Group and Device Template